| overview

 standard telecommunication services" and Customer

-Service Guarantee (CSG)
+Service Guarantee (CSG) monitors

-service performance and quality
+service performance and qualitymanages

 the National Numbering Plan